|Transferring Files with the Application|

 |Transfer Name||Choose between the following option: Automatically generate allows the user interface to generate the transfer name; Automatically generate and add prefix uses auto-generated name with prefix; Specify uses the user-specified name.|

 |Policy||Select the FASP transfer policy.

-for a set amount of time, in seconds, minutes or hours.
-You may set the
+should be retried in seconds, minutes or hours.
+You may set the initial and

 |Show Advanced Settings||Click the Show Advanced Settings button to

 |Generate delivery confirmation receipt||Check the option to create the delivery receipt file in the specified location.|